mami-project/draft-trammell-post-sockets/draft-trammell-taps-post-sockets.md

 This work is the synthesis of many years of Internet transport protocol research and development.
-It is inspired by concepts from the Stream Control Transmission Protocol (SCTP) {{RFC4960}}, TCP Minion {{I-D.iyengar-minion-protocol}}, and MinimaLT{{MinimaLT}}, among other transport protocol modernization efforts.
-We present Post Sockets as an illustration of what is possible with present developments in transport protocols when freed from the strictures of the current sockets API.
+It is inspired by concepts from the Stream Control Transmission Protocol (SCTP) {{RFC4960}}, TCP Minion {{I-D.iyengar-minion-protocol}}, and MinimaLT {{MinimaLT}}, among other transport protocol modernization efforts.
+We present Post as an illustration of what is possible with present developments in transport protocols when freed from the strictures of the current sockets API.
 While much of the work for building parts of the protocols needed to implement Post are already ongoing in other